DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-04-20-removing-course-vacancies.md

 ## How it works

-When a course is first published, it is ‘open’ on Find.
+When a course is first published, it is ‘Open’ on Find.

 In the ‘Open’ state, Publish users can: